Anatomy

 Caudal views show the LCx running down the back of the heart.

-The last image is called the 'spider view', which shows the beginning of the major vessels bifurcating from the LM - good for visualising proximal stenosis.
+The last image is called the 'spider view', which shows the ostium or beginning of the major vessels bifurcating from the LM (left main) - good for visualising proximal stenosis.

 • OM Branch off down